luongtran/vue-material-tabs/README.md

 </Tabs>
 ```

-### Themes
+### 🏞 Themes

-There are some themes available to customize your tab, they are:
+There are some themes available to customize your tab, you can apply them through the "theme" prop.

+##### The default theme is, guess what, default, curious isn't it?!

 - default
 - purple